Availability : Edinburgh Wide

 - explore tools to support you to self-manage

-One-to-one support is offered by staff, some of whom are peer workers.
+One-to-one trauma informed Self-harm support, including support for people experiencing suicidal ideation: is offered by staff, some of whom are peer workers.
 The peer support approach is based on the principle that having had significant challenges in their own lives, peer workers are uniquely qualified to support others.

-One-off meetings are available for people supporting a loved one who self harms.
-The focus is to gain a better understanding of self harm, and to provide guidance, tips, and advice on how to support a loved one.
+Self-harm Information, advice and support for parents, carers, family and friends: the focus is to gain a better understanding of self harm, and to provide guidance, tips, and advice on how to support a loved one.

-Training and awareness raising sessions focus on understanding what self-harm is, tackling self-harm myths, understanding who self harms and why, provide guidance on how best to support someone who uses self-harm, and tools and techniques that may be helpful in support.
+Self-harm training and awareness sessions for carers and health and social care professionals via telephone and video call: focus on understanding what self-harm is, tackling self-harm myths, understanding who self harms and why, provide guidance on how best to support someone who uses self-harm, and tools and techniques that may be helpful in support.

 How do I access this?